 - In-App Messages,

 - Customer Feedback Gathering

-UserGuiding’s pricing starts from $99/month with the Startup plan, and the Growth plan is $299/month.
+UserGuiding’s pricing starts from $99/month with the Basic plan, and the Professional plan is $399/month.

 Also, UserGuiding offers a bootstrap plan for small startups, you can click here to apply to the plan.

 Pros: It is pretty clear that having a clear and effective onboarding process is vital for engagement and retention of those new users.
 Userguiding is helping us make sure we guide and assist our users in how to get the most value from our software.